trian-gles/altar_2021/README.md

 ![Image](resources/discard.jpg)

-Text appearing only in multiplayer mode annoucing whose turn is up:
+Text appearing only in multiplayer mode annoucing whose turn is up.
+The suggested turn order is not enforced, and if players

 ![Image](resources/debug_txt.jpg)

 ## Coming soon:
-- Many more cards
-- More melodic variety
+- More cards
 - More mysteries

 ## !!SPOILERS!!
 - Not all zones have to be active simultaneously.
 Sometimes the engine will make noise with completely empty zones!
 - Colored cards affect all zones
+- Some cards will only have their effects the moment they are dropped in a new zone.
+Others will continue to effect whatever zone they are dropped in.
+- Repeatedly reapplying(right click) certain cards can have crazy results